Cuts and flows of cell complexes: The Cut Space

 On the other hand, $\mu_\Upsilon$ is not necessarily the \emph{greatest} common factor of the entries of each uncalibrated characteristic vector, as the following example illustrates.

 \begin{example} Consider the cell complex $\Sigma$ with a single vertex $v$, two 1-cells $e_1$ and $e_2$ attached at $v$, and four 2-cells attached via the boundary matrix

 Let $B$ be the bond $\{\sigma_2,\sigma_3\}$, so that the obvious candidate for a cut-vector supported on~$B$ is the row vector $ $.
-On the other hand, taking $A=\{\sigma_5\}$ (a cellular spanning forest of $\Sigma \sm B$), the calibrated characteristic vector of Theorem~\ref{calibration} is
+On the other hand, taking $A=\{\sigma_5\}$ (a cellular spanning forest of $\Sigma \sm B$), the calibrated characteristic vector given by Theorem~\ref{calibration} is

 For $\Upsilon=A\cup\{\sigma_2\}$, the uncalibrated characteristic vector of Definition~\ref{uncal-bond-vector} is

 On the other hand, the calibration factor $\mu_\Upsilon$ is not $\gcd(100,150)=50$, but rather 10, since $\torh_1(\Upsilon)=10$ and the summation of equation~\eqref{calfactor} has only one term, namely $\Gamma=\Sigma_{(0)}$.
 Similarly, for $A'=\{\sigma_7\}$ and $\Upsilon'=A'\cup\{\sigma_2\}$, we have